B1nus/minitron/README.md

 Now run `lsusb` and look for a device with "DFU" in the name.
 Then run `make flash FLASH_DEVICE=[insert id here]` with the usb identifier found from `lsusb`.

 # Configuration
 My printer configuration is backed up automatically to this repository in *printer_data/config*.
 Feel free to use my config files.
 Don't forget to change the `rotation_distance` to `32` in the *printer.cfg* file if you're using the stock extruder.
+My prusa slicer profiles are also in this repository in the folder *prusa_profiles*.

 Learn more about Klipper from their [documentation](https://www.klipper3d.org/pressure_advance.html).

-## Prusa Slicer Profiles
-TBD

 # Extras
 ## Camera